Cray-HPE/config-framework-service/README.md

 Since the migration to github, there is also some additional version massaging that takes place in [Jenkinsfile.github](Jenkinsfile.github).

+In order to make it easier to go from a version number back to the source code that produced that version, some information about the most recent git commit is added at build time to build artifacts.
+For RPMs, it is added to the changelog.
+For Helm charts, it is added as annotations metadata.
+And for Docker images, it is written to gitInfo.txt in the root of the container.
+This is done using the git_info tool in cms-meta-tools, which is called automatically by the runBuildPrep script.

 ## Copyright and License
 This project is copyrighted by Hewlett Packard Enterprise Development LP and is under the MIT license.
 See the [LICENSE](LICENSE) file for details.